biswajitsamal59/linux/README.md

-# Switch and Network Interface
+# Switch and Network Interface:
 In a network we connect two computers we need a **Switch**. <br />
 To connect a computer to a switch we need an **Network Interface Device** on the host(computer), physical or virtual depending on host. <br />
 ``` ip link ``` Show all the available interface info on a host. <br />